 Submit using Feedback Hub

 Windows 10/11 OS comes baked in with a Feedback Hub app that could be used to report issues or request features related to all the apps installed on your PC.
-And as of now, we would be using it to do so for the Microsoft Edge browser.
+And as of now, we will be using it to do so for the Microsoft Edge browser.

 - Head over to the Start Menu.